You are here

 The Infrastructure team manages IHPA’s computing resources used to deliver the national efficient price and national efficient cost, and provides support for technology-based projects at IHPA.

-The team develops ABF policies across the sections of the agency IHPA, including matters relating to the Pricing Framework for Australian Public Hospital Services, the Nnational Efficient Price and the National Efficient Cost Determinations.
+The team develops ABF policies across the sections of the agency IHPA, including matters relating to the Pricing Framework for Australian Public Hospital Services, the National Efficient Price Determination and National Efficient Cost Determination.

 The Pricing team develops the statistical models that underpin IHPA’s determination of the national efficient price and the national efficient cost.
 It does this by developing costing models that best explain the expenditure of local hospital networks nationally, and applying the policies contained within IHPA’s Pricing Framework for Australian Public Hospital Services.